Travelling to Cardiff

-If you're coming to Cardiff University to start your course in September, you should arrive from the third week of September.
+If you're coming to Cardiff University to start your course in January, you should arrive by Monday 16 January 2017.

-If you have applied for University accommodation, you'll be able to move into your room in University residences from 14 September 2016.
+If you have applied for University accommodation, you will be able to move into your room in University residences during that week.
 Once you have settled in to your accommodation, you should start the registration and enrolment process, as well as attend the induction and welcome events.

-If you're planning on living in private accommodation, we recommend that you arrive a few days early and book temporary hotel accommodation to stay in while you look for a place to live.
+If you are planning on living in private accommodation, we recommend that you arrive a few days early and book temporary hotel accommodation to stay in while you look for a place to live.

 If you have already booked your private accommodation, you'll need to arrange the pick up your keys from your landlord in Cardiff.

 There are a number of airports in the UK to choose from.
 Depending on which country you are flying from, we would recommend one of the following.